These individuals are dedicated to CADASIL research collaboration and provide guidance to the cureCADASIL Board of Trustees on a volunteer basis.

 Michelle Mc Guinness is a biopharmaceutical leader with expertise in the quality, regulatory and compliance aspects of pharmaceutical manufacturing & marketing.
 She is a member of the Regulatory Affairs Professional Society and the American Society for Quality.

 Ms. Mc Guinness understands the scientific aspects of CADASIL as well as the impact that a rare disease has on a family.
-Ms. Mc Guinness’s father had CADASIL and she is committed to advocacy, awareness & finding a cure for CADASIL.
+Ms. Mc Guinness’s father had CADASIL, and she is committed to advocacy, awareness & finding a cure for CADASIL.